wofanli/tcp-tunnel/README.md

 # tcp-tunnel
-a tcp-tunnel implemented by golang
+a tcp-tunnel implemented by golang.

+It supports to forward any traffic through a tcp tunnel, regardless of the original protocol (like UDP, ARP, normal IP, etc).
+Besides, I create a interface for the tunnel, so we can easiyly apply QoS onto it.

 ## usage example